The Derivational Complexity Induced by the Dependency Pair Method: Dependency Pairs and Complexity

-We define a (very restricted) polynomial interpretation $\AA$ as follows: $\mf^\sharp_\AA(m) = \mf_\AA(m) = m$, $\ms_\AA(m)= m + 1$, $\mc_\AA(m,n) = \Null_\AA = 0$, where ${\RSde} \subseteq {\gtrsim_\AA}$ and ${\DP(\RSde)} \subseteq {>_\AA}$, and $(\gtrsim_\AA,>_\AA)$ forms a reduction pair.
-Thus the dependency pair complexity function with respect to $\RSde$ is at most linear. \end{exa} Note that from the proof of Theorem~\ref{thm:elemwall} one can distill the following three facts, where each of them is responsible for one of the exponentials in the upper-bound: \begin{enumerate} \item the number of leaves in a progenitor graph may be exponential in its height, \item the size of a term may be exponential in its depth, and \item the number of terms of size $n$ is exponential in $n$. \end{enumerate} For an optimal example, we would have to utilise all three criteria, while the just given TRS $\RSde$ utilises only the criteria~(\ref{en:lb:1}) and (\ref{en:lb:2}).
+Note that from the proof of Theorem~\ref{thm:elemwall} one can distill the following three facts, where each of them is responsible for one of the exponentials in the upper-bound: \begin{enumerate}[(1)] \item the number of nodes in a progenitor graph may be exponential in its height, \item the size of a term may be exponential in its depth, and \item the number of terms of size $n$ is exponential in $n$. \end{enumerate} For an optimal example, we would have to utilise all three criteria, while the just given TRS $\RSde$ utilises only the criteria~(\ref{en:lb:1}) and (\ref{en:lb:2}).
 To us, it seems impossible to enumerate enough terms of exponential depth and double exponential size so that this is possible.
 Moreover, we believe that the first and the last criterion can be merged into a single exponential, as shown for string rewriting in the next section.
 Hence, we conjecture that the upper-bound given in Theorem~\ref{thm:elemwall} can be improved to a double exponential one.